MetanoKid/coding-scars/_drafts/memory-manager-1.md

 ---
 layout: single
-title: "Memory Management in C++: system analysis and first steps"
+title: "Memory Management in C++: first steps"
-excerpt:
+excerpt: In this entry we'll learn how to dump the contents of the memory and understand the data we're writing
 author: Meta
 category: Computer Science
 tags:
   - Programming
+  - Memory Management
+  - Videogames development
+  - Endianness
+  - Hexadecimal
 series: Memory Management in C++
 ---

 Welcome back to the series on {{ page.series }}!

 In the previous post we tried to understand the big picture of what we try to build and discovered the pieces we'll build to complete the system.

-Okay, we're dealing with some big chunk of memory ourselves and slice it into small pieces by user request.
-But where does that memory come from?
-How do we obtain and release that memory?
+In this post we'll dive into the code and start creating the foundation of our Memory Manager.

+Are you ready?

-## Obtaining memory for our manager
+## Obtaining memory

+If you recall from the previous post, the basic concept for our manager was that we'd get a big chunk of memory and we'd deal with how it is sliced.

-The idea is simple: during the program's startup we build our `MemoryManager`.
+So, the idea is simple: during the program's startup we build our `MemoryManager`.
 It will, in turn, request enough memory to the OS via the `new` operator and keep the pointer to that memory.
-From then on, we can't perform new memory requests to the OS: we're doing it only once in a big chunk.
+From then on, we can't perform new memory requests: we're doing it only once in a big chunk.

-We could then update our `MemoryManager` definition with this behavior:
+We could then create our `MemoryManager` definition with this behavior:

 {% highlight c++ %}
 class cMemoryManager